Graphic Design B.F.A or B.A.

 Graphic Design students have opportunities to expand and apply their learning beyond the classroom with professional internships, study-abroad opportunities, involvement with on-campus student media, a professional on-campus art gallery, and student clubs.
 Students may also engage in the off-campus activities of the local chapter of AIGA, the professional association for design, and submit work in design competitions.
 Our graphic design students have won over 130 awards in professionally recognized competitions.

 National scholarships for design students:

-- Students have an opportunity to gain study and life experiences through a semester abroad program or study with other RMU students through a faculty-led education abroad program.
-Design students have studied a semester aboard, for example, in Italy, England, Scotland, and Australia, and have traveled with RMU faculty to Chile, Italy, France, Ireland and beyond.
+- Students may pursue opportunities to gain experience through a semester abroad program, or study with other RMU students on a faculty-led education abroad program.
+Design students have studied a semester abroad in Italy, England, Scotland, and Australia, and have traveled with RMU faculty to Chile, Italy, France, Ireland and beyond.

 Examples of student clubs